Gaza Flotilla 2011

 The Government of Canada takes the safety and security of Canadians abroad very seriously and endeavours to provide Canadian travellers the best possible advice so that they can take informed decisions.

 The security situation along the coast of Gaza remains volatile.
-Foreign Affairs and International Trade Canada (DFAIT) advises against all travel to the Gaza Strip.
+Foreign Affairs, Trade and Development Canada (DFATD) advises against all travel to the Gaza Strip.
 See full travel report.

 Minister Baird issued a statement on November 2, 2011 with the hope of dissuading Canadians from participating in a flotilla bound for the Gaza Strip.
 The Canadian government provides consular assistance within its mandate and its ability to do so.